kmarkley/Indigo-State-Tree-Actions/README.md

 Enter a name for the folder where the plugin's variables will be stored.
 The folder will be created if it doesn't exist.

 If you change folders, variables will be migrated to the new folder ***as they are accessed***.
-Variables may be moved manually to the new folder.
+Variables may also be moved manually to the new folder.

 #### Log Missing Action Groups